ShujianQian/epic-artifact/README.md

 ![Deploy server](<figs/5-deploy.png>)

 6. Click on the "Your Servers" tab to see your server.
 Wait for your server to start running.
 You will see a green dot on the left when your server is running.
-This might take a minute or so.
+This may take 1-2 minutes.

 ![All Servers](<figs/6-all-servers.png>)